-- FAQs to Stop Feeling Light headed After Treadmill Workouts
+- FAQs to Stop Feeling Dizzy After Walking on Treadmill

 We all understand the value of a good workout.
 Not only does it keep us looking nice and fit, but we also feel much healthier and productive when we start off our day with a refreshing run to wake us right up.
 A lot of people keep running as a vital part of their wake-up routine or head to the gym early in the morning to hit the treadmill since it jump-starts your metabolism and improves your mental health for the day.
 Plus, it even helps you sleep better at night.

 However, you may have experienced your head spinning sometimes after you finish running, which probably makes you loathe the idea of running ever again.
 Don’t worry though, because there are a few simple ways to avoid dizziness while getting off the treadmill, and we’re here to tell you how.

 Feeling Dizzy After Treadmill Workout?
 Here is the Solution

 Here is how to avoid dizziness during workouts and especially when running on a treadmill machine.
 These ways can help you easily beat dizziness after exercising.
 Or, if you are getting light headed after working out start with:

 - Stay hydrated at all times.
 Keep moving your muscles throughout the day

 - Check your blood sugar levels.
 Eat more fruits such as Banana and Apple